liuly0322/ics/docs/homework/hw1.md

   - you can use mult boxes to multiply two unsigned integers of 24 bits, and the output is in 48 bits.

-    > For example, if input numbers are in two bits, like 10 and 11, then the output is 0110; and input 11 and 11 makes 1001.
+    > For example, if input numbers are in two bits, like 10 and 11, then the output is 0110; and input 11 and 11 make 1001.
 24-bit inputs are similar.

   - you can also use add boxes of any bits